Nouns

 Third declension: u-stem nouns

 The u-stem nouns have u as their thematic vowel.
-As in the i-stem declension, u-stem nouns can change their stems as a vestige of Proto-Indo-European ablaut.
+As in the i-stem declension, u-stem nouns can change ablaut grades; and if they do, then the nominative, vocative, and accusative will be in grade 1, and all other cases in grade 2.
 Some examples of u-stem nouns are:

 - artus, yrtues (m): order